DeterminedPanda/OCR/README.md

 + `scipy`

-You can install these libraries using the `pip` packetmanager:
+You can install these libraries using the Python Package Manager `pip`:

 `[you@machine $] pip install numpy`